JustinStowe/DnD_CharacterSheet/README.md

 **Example Magic Item Creation**:

 Creating "Vest of the Archmagi":

 1. Click "Create New Item"
-2. Name: "Vest of the Archmagi", Type: "Wondrous Item", Slot: "Body"
+2. Name: "Vest of the Archmagi", Type: "armor", Slot: "Body"
 3. Add bonuses:
    - Armor: +8
    - Resistance (All Saves): +5